Breast and colorectal cancer shared care initiatives in our region provide:

-- Improve access to supportive care after completion of treatment
+- Improved access to supportive care after treatment completion

-- Increase capacity for new patients in hospital-based outpatient clinics
+- Increased capacity for new patients in outpatient clinics.

 Northern Health Breast care nurse Cheryl.Murray@nh.org.au

 The haematology survivorship clinic provides holistic assessment and referral to a range of wellness and community services.
 They have delivered projects investigating a nutrition intervention following stem cell transplantation and the impact of computer brain training on cancer-related cognitive changes.

 For more information, contact Priscilla.firstname.lastname@example.org

 Austin Health received a NEMICS service improvement grant to improve care provided to men after prostate cancer.
 Targeting men treated with radiotherapy, this initiative provides holistic assessment, care planning and care coordination at end of treatment.